Warehouse KPIs Guide

 Accidents in the warehouse not only put your staff at risk but could seriously damage your bottom line.
 Be sure to also track warehouse safety when monitoring warehouse performance.

 - Accidents per year: When it comes to accidents per year, it’s important to keep this number as low as possible with the goal of zero accidents per year.

 - Time since last accident: Though the goal is to have no accidents, unexpected accidents do happen.
 But, hopefully, the time between accidents is high and infrequent.

 - Time lost due to injury: It should always be a business’s priority to keep people safe.
 While accidents aren’t necessarily thought to be measured in terms of time, tracking time lost due to injury shines more light on how much of an impact injury has on workplace productivity, employee satisfaction, and overall costs.

 - Total recordable incident rate (TRIR): TRIR is the total number of work-related injuries per 100 full-time workers during a one-year period.
 Note: OSHA uses this metric to gauge a business’s safety performance and monitor high-risk industries.

 So how do you track all of those?

 Keeping track of all these warehouse KPIs can be a challenge while also trying to manage other parts of your business, such as product development, marketing, and customer service.
-That’s where technology and automation comes in.
+That’s where technology and automation come in.

 “Logistics is something you never think about until it stops working, and we’ve never come to that point with ShipBob.
 Everything just works.
 We are super happy with ShipBob and very impressed by how well they’ve pumped out our large volume of orders.”